derfrankie/chain-waxing/notes-to-code.md

 - the script has 2 global variables: wax_interval = 300 and drip_interval = 100
-- the script has / creates a config file
+- the script has / creates a config file the script has these functions
-- the script can connect to more than one strava accounts
-- has various command line commands (which calls available functions)
-  - addAccount
+- Setup
-    - The script asks for username and password and writes that to the config file
+    - The script uses oath to connect to strava
     - the script connects to the strava account and reads the profile (getLoggedInAthlete)
-    - add to the profile the username and password and 2 parameters to each bike set to Null : waxed_km, drip_km, wax_state
+    - add to the profile the refresh token and 2 parameters to each bike set to Null : waxed_km, drip_km, wax_state
     - write the profile to the config file
-    - continue to showBikes
 - showBikes
     - if the config file has no profile saved
-      - call addAcount
+      - call Setup
-    - for each account in the config
-      - connect to strava with the username password from the profile
+    - else
       - read the current information for bikes from the config and update the distance via getLoggedInAthlete, give each bike a number (bikeNumber) and keep them globally in Memory
       - Write the updated distance for each bike to the config file
       - Print the First and Second Name of the user on the screen